Driving efforts that create a more inclusive socioeconomic landscape.

 Contributions to the Built Environment

 Speaking about Hispanic + Latinx contributions to the built environment is essential.
 It highlights the significant impact we’ve had shaping cities, local neighborhoods, and infrastructure through our skilled work, knowledge, services, and design aspects.
+Our contributions to the economy are vast, spanning entrepreneurship, innovation, and labor that drive growth and cultural enrichment.
+Acknowledging this impact honors our role in the building industry and the spaces we create.

 Training the next gen of Project Managers